NSS-Data-Visualization/2021_09_DataViz/README.md

-## Data Visualization Challenge, August 2020
+## Data Visualization Challenge, September 2021

 This month you will be working with a dataset containing information about every Scooby-Doo episode, movie and special.